-With more than 1,940 human resources managers working across the state as of 2014, the U.S. Department of Labor ranked Oregon among the states with the most HR management professionals nationwide.
-In even more good news, the State of Oregon Employment Department expects the number of job openings for HR managers to be the highest of any occupational classification in the state between 2012 and 2022.
+With more than 2,430 human resources managers working across the state as of 2019, Oregon offers plenty of employment opportunities for high-level HR professionals.
+In even more good news, the State of Oregon Employment Department expects the number of job openings for HR managers to top 2,850 by 2026.

-The U.S. Department of Labor lists the employers that make a significant contribution to the growth of Oregon’s workforce, while also driving demand for human resources professionals in the state:
+The U.S. Department of Labor lists some of the largest employers building up Oregon’s workforce, while also driving demand for human resources professionals in the state:

 - Oregon State University, Corvallis – 8,000 employees